greenaussie/docker_aws_workspace_client/README.md

 # AWS WorkSpace client for Linux under Docker on Linux

+> Currently not working with podman.

 AWS WorkSpace client is released for Ubuntu 18.04.
-This allows the released package to be built as a Docker image, which can be run on a different Linux (or Linux like) distro.
+This allows the released package to be built as a Podman image, which can be run on a different Linux (or Linux like) distro.
 The author currently uses Fedora 31.

 ## Prequistes